JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 In Eternal Run it gave me the idea to only allow ammo refills for weapon a when weapon b is equipped and only allow life refills when no weapon is equipped
 Paradox Planet inspired me to the idea of a certain number of enemies which respawn after a certain time but makign them unique and hte best strategy is killing them intentionally so they dont all attack at once because if they do you die.  so kill one then run for a bit before you kill the next or when they all wake up they will be awake all at once
 IN quotes you assemble quotes by going in the right order and then going back to your lander if you get the order wrong then you try again.
 I really liked this
+In Bullet of Sysiphus every time you die the fight starts over with the enemy doing the same attack patterns but this time yoru ghost is doing their damage too.

  Most interesting to build upon
 * [Infinite Pinball](https://ldjam.com/events/ludum-dare/47/infinite-pinball) The code for this game Unity Project) is [on github](https://github.com/nickbarrash/ld47-infinite-pinball) This is the closest Ive felt to rollerball since rollerball and I loved the feeling.  #inspiration